 It had been a sensation – the archaeological discovery of the millennium!
 To find Noah’s Ark floating freely in the open sea was something totally unbelievable.
 Reason told everyone that this could simply not be possible.
 It could not be true.
 Many commentators immediately warned that the Ark, although real, was some kind of ridiculous hoax.
-They suggested somebody had secretly build an old looking wooden ship and sent it out to sail randomly without a crew, only to be discovered and to capture attention by the media.
-Then the hoaxers would come forward, have a good long laugh, hoping to become celebrities forever.
+They suggested somebody had secretly built an old looking wooden ship and sent it out to sail randomly without a crew, only to be discovered and capture attention by the media.
+Then the hoaxers would come forward, have a good long laugh and hope to become celebrities forever.
 It was only supposed to be a joke.

 There were only a few minor accidents like a few celebrities falling into the sea because of over-crowding on the rafts.
 However, they were quickly picked up by rescue workers from the Red Cross.
-The only notable disturbance was an extensive and rather disorganized group of anarchists, feminists, green activists, atheist, anti-abortion activists, etc. They succeeded in making a completely deafening noise that echoed heard hundreds of kilometers across the otherwise empty sea.
+The only notable disturbance was an extensive and rather disorganized group of anarchists, feminists, green activists, atheist, anti-abortion activists, etc. They succeeded in making a completely deafening noise that echoed and could be heard hundreds of kilometres across the otherwise empty sea.

 To everyone’s satisfaction, the First Global World Summit of Mankind (FGWSM) became the most successful global gathering ever, a historic achievement worthy of its name and it got a proper entry in Guinness Book of World Records.
 No decisions were made of course, but, the fact that the political leadership of the world could meet for the first time at all, and in the same boat so to say, was a tremendous success of historical proportions.

 After all these high-level meetings, a period of celebration took over.
-Disneyland invested millions of dollars in fabulous and very profitable family movies and the company constructed full size copies of the Ark in all their amusement parks around the world.
+Disneyland invested millions of dollars in fabulous and very profitable family movies and the company constructed full-size copies of the Ark in all their amusement parks around the world.
 National Geographic was not a bit less ambitious.
-They produced series of extraordinary documentaries covering the original flood, the life Noah and his gigantic construction and salvation project.
-Had David Attenborough been around, this would have crowned his lifelong carrier as broadcaster and naturalist.
-The discovery had been a financial success for everyone and even the stock markets around the world surged for a while, although there was no direct link to the Ark.
+They produced series of extraordinary documentaries covering the original flood, the life of Noah and his gigantic construction and salvation project.
+Had David Attenborough been around, this would have crowned his lifelong career as broadcaster and naturalist.
+The discovery had been a financial success for everyone and even the stock markets around the world surged for a while, although there were no direct links to the Ark.
 The only down-side effect was a series of nasty copyright disputes that started and are still going on.

 I woke up.
 The room was in darkness.
 I was at home.
 It had been a dream, an awful nightmare!
 The painful feeling of swimming in a sea of oil slowly subsided … When I closed my eyes I still could see Noah’s Ark while it was slowly fading away.
 When I opened my eyes I saw the dark room.
 Yes, it had been a dream, a crazy one.
 I could not move.
 I tried to relax.